DigitalPublishingToolkit/Money-Lab-Reader/docs/1_5-Ross.md

 [^2]: Many of the arguments, and a good deal of the content, for this
     article are drawn from Andrew Ross, *Creditocracy and the Case for Debt Refusal*, OR Books, 2014.
-Available at:
-    [http://www.orbooks.com/catalog/creditocracy/](http://www.orbooks.com/catalog/creditocracy/).
+Available at [http://www.orbooks.com/catalog/creditocracy/](http://www.orbooks.com/catalog/creditocracy/).

 [^3]: Jeff Madrick, ‘A Bit of Good News’, *Harper’s*, April 2013: